-What is the thyroid?
+What is the Thyroid?

 The thyroid gland is tiny and butterfly-shaped, positioned in the front of the neck directly below Adam’s apple.

-What does the thyroid do?
-(What is the function of Thyroid)
+What is the function of Thyroid ?

 The tiny size, thyroid gland regulates several body activities through the synthesis of hormones.
 These hormones, especially thyroxine (T4) and triiodothyronine (T3), affect metabolism, growth and development, body temperature, heart rate, and energy level.

 The pituitary gland regulates thyroid function by releasing thyroid-stimulating hormone (TSH), which signals the thyroid gland to generate thyroid hormones.
-If the thyroid produces excessive or insufficient of these hormones, thyroid diseases such as hypothyroidism (underactive thyroid) or hyperthyroidism (overactive thyroid) can develop, causing a variety of symptoms and health problems.
+If the thyroid produces excessive or insufficient of these hormones, thyroid diseases such as hypothyroidism (underactive thyroid) or (overactive thyroid) can develop, causing a variety of symptoms and health problems.
 The thyroid gland must operate properly in order to maintain general health and well-being.

-What is thyroid disease?
+What is Thyroid disease?

 Thyroid disease is defined as any disorder that affects the structure or function of the thyroid gland and causes an imbalance in thyroid hormone production.
 Thyroid problems are classified into numerous kinds, which include: